caiks/WBOT02/README.md

 ##### Tiled scanned models

 In order to make a more balanced *model* able to capture frequent features, we introduce the idea of tiling.
 We will still scan a range much larger than a single frame but, rather than finding the top hotspots in the whole scan area, we will choose a top hotspot per tile where a tile defaults to a quarter of a frame.
 Once we have identified each tile's hotspot we use mode 2 potential *likelihood* to select the topmost of these hotspots for *modelling*.
 In this way we expect the growth will be higher then for scanned actual-potential *likelihood* mode (4), but the multiplier will be similar or a little higher (although not so high as the random mode *models*) and the *model* will be more normally distributed.
 The *bivalent* or *trivalent diagonals* often seen in *induction* (e.g. these [root *fuds*](#root_fud_browse)) suggests an ideal multiplier of around 2.
+Too small a multiplier suggests frequent siblings are being ignored.
+Too high a multiplier will dent growth and so produce smaller *models*.
 Tiling modes aim to solve the convolution problem but without excessive focus on very frequent features nor excessive negligence of moderately infrequent features.

-This desire for a balance between reducing the convolution *volume* and having good representations explains why we default the tiles to half a frame - the region around the hotspot is of the same magnitude as the scale of the frame.
+This desire for a balance between reducing the convolution *volume* and having good representations by regularly spacing hotspots is the reason the tiles default to half a frame - the region around the hotspot will then be of the same magnitude as the scale of the features that can be captured by a frame.

 TODO -